 1 2 3 (for programs and courses leading to college credit) Dual Credit & Early Admission Students First-Time Freshmen Former VC Students 1.
-Complete VC application \checkmark \checkmark If it has been more than one year since you enrolled 2.
-Have high school transcripts/GED sent to the Admissions & Records Office at Victoria College ~ ~ Not Applicable 3.
+Complete VC application ✓ ✓ If it has been more than one year since you enrolled 2.
+Have high school transcripts/GED sent to the Admissions Office at Victoria College > &gt; Not Applicable 3.
 Provide Bacterial Meningitis immunization record (see page 21 to determine applicability) If Applicable If Applicable If Applicable 4.
-Take the Texas Success Initiative (TSI) Assessment 2.0 (TSIA2) or submit exemption documentation (see page 19) ~ ~ \checkmark 5.
-Attend Pirate Orientation (required for students who have not earned college credit) \checkmark \checkmark Not Applicable 6.
+Take the Texas Success Initiative (TSI) Assessment 2.0 (TSIA2) or submit exemption documentation (see page 20) ~ ✓ ✓ 5.
+Complete Pirate Orientation (required for students who have not earned college credit) &gt; &gt; Not Applicable 6.
 Submit a Transient Approval Form Not Applicable Not Applicable Not Applicable 7.
-Complete SaVE Act Training Not Applicable \checkmark Not Applicable 8.
-Attend a required dual enrollment information session with a parent or guardian \checkmark Not Applicable Not Applicable 9.
-Submit a Dual Credit or Dual Enrollment Form \checkmark Not Applicable Not Applicable 9.
+Complete SaVE Act Training Not Applicable ✓ Not Applicable 8.
+Attend a required dual credit information session with a parent or guardian ✓ Not Applicable Not Applicable 9.
+Submit a Dual Credit or Dual Enrollment Form ✓ Not Applicable Not Applicable 9.
 Submit an Authorization for Class Audit Form Not Applicable Not Applicable Not Applicable

-Admissions & Records Office
+Admissions Office

-All admission documents should be sent to: Victoria College • Admissions & Records Office • 2200 E. Red River Street • Victoria, TX 77901
+All admission documents should be sent to: Victoria College • Admissions Office • 2200 E. Red River Street • Victoria, TX 77901